Physicians-for-Human-Rights/MediCapt/infrastructure/README.md

 When getting set up with localstack it's a good idea to comment out your `~/.aws/credentials` file temporarily as one of the most common issues are requests going to Amazon rather than localhost.

+NB Due to a bug in localstack it does not correctly build API gateways from swagger/openapi yaml files.
+We convert our yaml files to json automatically in `start-localstack.sh`.
+If you update those APIs and want localstack to reflect this, you will need to either restart localstack and rerun `start-localstack.sh` or just rerun `regenerate-api-json.sh` and redeploy the terraform code as you would normally on AWS.
+This is not necessary if you change the contents of a lambda function that backs the API, only if you change the `yaml` definitions.

 ## Running the test suite